Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 2 – Environment and Ecology, Paper 3 – Infrastructure Development
+• JPSC Paper: Paper 2 (Governance and Environment), Paper 3 (Infrastructure and Economic Development)

-What is the significance of Stage-I environmental clearance for the Great Nicobar Island project?
+What is the role of ANIIDCO in the Great Nicobar Island project?

-What are the main economic drivers identified in the Draft Master Plan for Great Nicobar Island?
+What are the projected economic benefits of the Great Nicobar Island project?

 Our Courses